shellspec/shellspec/docs/shells.md

 * This is not complete list.
 * It may not be implemented in older versions.
-* It may implemented in newer versions.
+* It may be implemented in newer versions.
 * The options implemented may be different.
 * Commands in bold are implemented in all shells.
 * zsh has many builtin command begin with "comp" and "z".